Black Clover: Sword of the Wizard King: Music

 In October 2022, it was revealed that Minako Seki would be composing the music for the anime film.
 On December 17, 2022, at Shueisha's Jump Festa '23 event, a new trailer for the film was streamed on Shonen Jump's YouTube Channels with an English subtitled version being streamed on Netflix's YouTube channel.
 The short trailer revealed and previewed the theme song for the upcoming movie "Here I Stand" by Treasure.

+Reception

+A single album including the theme song for the movie "Here I Stand" as well as the Ballad version of the 13th Ending OST for the TV anime, "Beautiful"; titled "Here I stand" was released on 29 March 2023.
+On its debut week the single album, ranked 2nd on Oricon's weekly single chart and sold 235,347 copies on its debut week generating ¥464.4 million (approx. US$3.51 million).

+The song also ranked 1st on Japan Billboard and Line Music's weekly ranking chart in its debut week.

 Marketing

 In March 2021, a key visual featuring Asta was released through the official Twitter account, with further details to be revealed at later date.
 In December 2021, at Shueisha's Jump Festa '22 event, a New Key visual for the anime film was released, this time featuring Yuno.
 In March 2022, short 30-second promotional video for the anime film was streamed on Jump Comic's official YouTube Channel.

-On December 12, 2022, it was revealed that a bonus manga titled Volume 23.5: Sword of The Wizard King will be given to people attending the theatrical release of the film on the debut week.
-The bonus material will include character designs of the film's original characters that Yūki Tabata designed, a short novel by film writer Johnny Onda, and an interview with voice actors.
+Novelization

+On April 10, 2023, two novelizations of the series were announced.

+Reception

+The film was released on Netflix on June 16; from June 16 to June 18 the film gained 6.4 million views and was 2nd most watched Non-English movie on the platform that week from June 19 to 25 the film gained another 4.1 million views and was 3rd most watched Non-English movie on the platform that week; from June 26 to July 2 the film gained yet another 1.2 million views and was 8th most watched Non-English movie on the platform that week.

+According to Netflix engagement report, "What we watched", the film was watched for a total of 21.5 million hours from January 2023 to June 2023, 10.5 million hours from July 2023 to December 2023, and another 8.6 million hours from January 2024 to June 2024.

+On Rotten Tomatoes, the film received an 86% critic rating based on seven reviews with an average score of 5.8/10.

+At the 8th Crunchyroll Anime Awards in 2024, Black Clover: Sword of the Wizard King was nominated for Best Film.